Neelay12988/data-science-portfolio/Topic Modeling/Readme.md

 LSA uses Singular Value Decomposition (SVD) to reduce the dimensionality of the document-term matrix, capturing the underlying structure in the data.

-## Evaluation

-The models are evaluated using coherence scores for LDA and BERTopic, and the top words for each topic.

 ## Results

 The results and visualizations provide insights into the topics identified by each model and their interpretability.